r0zetta/graph_simulations/README.md

 **pillow** (https://pillow.readthedocs.io/en/stable/)
 `pip install Pillow`

-In order to create a graph visualization, you'll need to create the following structures in python:

-A dict that describes a graph in the following format:
+In order to create a graph visualization, you'll need to assemble a Python dict that describes a graph in the following format:
 ```
 {s1:{t1:w, t2:w, t3:w...} s2:{t3:w, t4:w...}}
 ```
+Where _s_ is source, _t_ is target and _w_ is weight.
+Both sources and targets can be strings or integers.
+Weight must be a positive integer value.

 You thus create the graph visualization like this: